-Figure 19.
-Grand fir, Abies grandis appropriate climate now and in the future (Crookston and Radtke 2023).
+Figure 21.
+Grand fir (Abies grandis) Current and Projected Distributions of appropriate climatic conditions through the century (Crookston and Radtke 2023).

+These projections suggest conditions for these species may be less favorable than currently-meaning the forests and timber industry of the district could be severely challenged as the century unfolds, especially if we do nothing to mitigate the climate trends already evident.
+Additionally, large fires could become more common in Western Oregon forests.
+Estimates increase in regional forest area burned ranges between 180% and 300% by the end of the century, depending on the climate scenario and estimation method examined (Dello and Mote 2010).
 Furthermore, given the ability of many Oregon forests to store carbon (Hudiburg et al. 2009; Law et al. 2018), it is critical that climatic conditions not diverge such that these important species are compromised.
 Halofsky et al. (2016) discuss the potential and disturbing impacts of climate change of SW Oregon's forests.